Support

 Customer service email template with a follow-up

-When the customer receives your response, make sure you've solved their problem.
+When the customer receives your response, ensure you've solved their problem.
 Then you can end the interaction and close the case.
-However, if you've asked the customer for more details or explained a more difficult solution and haven't received any feedback, know that you need to follow up.
-Write a couple of sentences to show customers that you care about their experience and your relationship.
+However, know that you need to follow up if you've asked the customer for more details or explained a more complex solution without receiving any feedback.
+Write a few sentences to show customers you care about their experience and your relationship.

 Hello [customer's name],

 I hope this email finds you well.
-I wanted to reach out to you regarding the issue with [the case details] that you had a while back because I haven't heard from you since then.
-I hope I managed to guide you through [the process] and now you can fully enjoy [the product/service].
+I am contacting you regarding the issue with [the case details] that you had a while back because I haven't heard from you since then.
+I hope I guided you through [the process], and now you can fully enjoy [the product/service].
+But if I need to correct something, please let me know if you need additional assistance.
+I'm here for whatever you may need and will be more than happy to help you.
+Have a great day, [your signature]

 Customer service email template if the customer needs more info